pkardas/notes/books/go/notes.md

 `httpest` package to make it easier to stub HTTP services.
 Even though `httptest` provides a way to avoid testing external services, you should still write _integration_ tests - automated tests that connect to other services.
-These validate your understanding of the service's APIs is correct.The challenge is figuring out how to group your automated tests - you want to run integration tests when teh support environment is present.
+These validate your understanding of the service's APIs is correct.The challenge is figuring out how to group your automated tests - you want to run integration tests when the support environment is present.
 Also, integration tests tend to be slower than unit tests, so they usually run less frequently.

 Go includes a _race checker_ - it helps to find accidental references to a variable from two different goroutines